 Radiation Sciences — M.S.R.S.
 (Online Program)

-The faculty of the Master of Science in Radiation Sciences (M.S.R.S.) degree program is committed to educate and expand the knowledge and expertise of radiology health professionals by providing radiology practitioners an opportunity to advance their education in leadership, management, administration, and education.
+The faculty of the Master of Science in Radiation Sciences (M.S.R.S.) degree program is committed to educate and expand the knowledge and expertise of radiology health professionals by providing opportunities for students to advance their education in leadership, management, administration, and education.

 - Graduate practitioners who are leaders in the profession and who are capable of serving the greater community in the public, private, and nonprofit sectors.